Which of the following elements is classified as a metalloid? | Study Prep in Pearson+

 1

-Understand the classification of elements into metals, nonmetals, and metalloids based on their physical and chemical properties.

-Recall that metalloids have properties intermediate between metals and nonmetals and are typically found along the 'stair-step' line on the periodic table.

-Identify the position of each element on the periodic table: Fe (Iron) is a transition metal, O (Oxygen) is a nonmetal, Na (Sodium) is an alkali metal, and Si (Silicon) is located along the metalloid line.
+Recall the position of each element in the periodic table: Sodium (Na) is an alkali metal, Iron (Fe) is a transition metal, Chlorine (Cl) is a halogen (nonmetal), and Silicon (Si) is located along the stair-step line that separates metals and nonmetals.

-Recognize that Silicon (Si) exhibits properties of both metals and nonmetals, such as semiconducting behavior, which is characteristic of metalloids.
+Recognize that elements along this stair-step line are typically metalloids because they exhibit mixed properties.

+Identify Silicon (Si) as the element that fits the metalloid classification due to its position and properties.

 Watch next